 - Repairs or alterations carried out by unapproved third parties

-Where Can I Purchase Additional Batteries for My Cordless Vacuum?
+Where Can I Purchase Additional Batteries for My Cordless Shark Vacuum?

-There are a number of online retailers that sell additional batteries for the cordless Shark vacuums.
+If you want to purchase additional batteries for your cordless Shark vacuum, there are a number of online retailers that sell them.
 However, the best and most reliable place to buy one is the official Shark website, which has them on sale for approximately £70.

 It should be noted that there are cordless models that come with a twin battery, so make sure you check before you spend your money.